 If the first supernovae at the end of the Dark Ages explode in blue supergiants, the resulting explosions, like SN 1987A, may be relatively dim and somewhat harder to see.
+If the first explosions are pair formation supernovae, the task might be somewhat easier.
 As the Universe ages and more heavy elements collect in the interstellar gas from which new stars are born, then at some point, massive stars may begin to evolve into fully formed red supergiants before they die.
 They will then explode as what we consider to be "normal" Type II supernovae.
 With the full power of new telescopes to scan from the present epoch back to the end of the Dark Ages, we should be able to see that epoch when the normal Type II supernovae turn on.